harish1696/d-orca/README.md

 catkin_make
 ```

-and run the following command in the /src directory of the workspace to clone the d-orca package
+and run the following commands to clone the d-orca package with its submodules

 ```
+cd ~/dorca_ws/src
-git clone --recursive https://github.com/harish1696/d-orca cd d-orca
+git clone --recursive https://github.com/harish1696/d-orca
 ```
 ## Documentation
 This [video](https://www.youtube.com/embed/LnALstxYSjM) illustrates the use cases of the package.
 Visit this [page](https://gamma.umd.edu/researchdirections/aerialswarm/dorca) for more info on installing and using the package.